Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Experiments

 \subsubsection{Datasets}

 The experiments were conducted on two fundamental datasets for image classification in computer vision: \begin{itemize} \item MNIST: This dataset consists of 70,000 grayscale images of 10 classes, each with a resolution of $28 \times 28$ pixels~\cite{726791}.
 The 10 classes represent handwritten digits from 0 to 9.
 We divide it into a learning set of 50,000 images, an inference set of 10,000 images and an auxiliary set of 10,000 images. \item CIFAR: This dataset consists of 60,000 colour images in 10 categories, each with a resolution of $32 \times 32$ pixels~\cite{krizhevsky2009learning}.
 The 10 classes represent aeroplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
-We divide it into a learning set of 40,000 images, a inference set of 10,000 images and an auxiliary set of 10,000 images. \end{itemize} For convenience, we resampled every image sample in both datasets to a resolution of $32 \times 32$ pixels.
-The learning set was used for model training, whereas the inference set was used for deriving the experimental results, unless specified otherwise.
+We divide it into a learning set of 40,000 images, an inference set of 10,000 images and an auxiliary set of 10,000 images. \item ImageNet: This dataset consists of over 1.2 million colour images across 1,000 categories with varying resolutions, which are typically resized to $224 \times 224$ pixels~\cite{5206848}.
+As a proof of concept, 10 classes are chosen to support rapid experimentation and benchmarking on a manageable subset of data, including the following objects: tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball, and parachute.
+We divide it into a learning set of 9,469 images, an inference set of 3,825 images and an auxiliary set of 100 images. \end{itemize} The learning set was used for model training, whereas the inference set was used for deriving the experimental results, unless specified otherwise.
 The auxiliary set served as historical data for Bayesian statistics with a small portion of data used as the normative set for hypothesis analysis and as the unlearning set for machine unlearning.
 Both the number of samples used for hypothesis analysis and that for machine unlearning were fixed at $10$ samples per class (i.e. $100$ samples in total).